AliElSaleh/RiftBuild/How To/Examples/01. Hello RiftBuild (and fuck you cmake)/README.md

 ## What just happened

-The `.build` file says exactly one thing: `Assembly Hello`, the name of the thing being built.
+The `.build` file says exactly one thing: `Assembly Hello`, the name of the thing being built, and even this is optional!

-Everything else is a default: RiftBuild finds a compiler on your machine, discovers `main.c` on its own, builds an executable (`Type executable` is the default), and puts outputs in `Build/` and `Intermediate/`.
+Every key has a default value: RiftBuild finds a compiler on your machine, discovers `main.c` on its own, builds an executable (`Type executable` is the default), and puts outputs in `Build/` and `Intermediate/`.
 If you prefer to be explicit, then add `SourceFiles main` to list the sources by hand (extension optional).